FuelLabs/fuelup/docs/src/index.md

 # Introduction

-_fuelup_ is the official package manager for [Fuel] that installs The Sway Toolchain from the official release channels, enabling you to easily switch between different toolchains and keep them updated.
+_fuelup_ is the official package manager for [Fuel] that installs The Fuel Toolchain from the official release channels, enabling you to easily switch between different toolchains and keep them updated.
 It makes building and maintaining Sway applications simpler with [forc] and [fuel-core] for common platforms.